Aman2e/test.js/Readme.md

 - Database: MongoDB

 ## Credits
-This project was created by [Tushar Kesarwani](https://github.com/TusharKesarwani) as a part of AI Chatbot Project.
+This project was created by [Aman Tiwari](https://github.com/Aman2e) as a part of AI Chatbot Project.